 Sometimes you will never know the value of a moment until it becomes a memory- Dr Seuss

 In retrospect, I wish I hadn’t returned to Dar es Salaam as the little I saw of the city the first time around was very promising and showed an African city with life and fun to be had.
-My journey to Dar es Salaam was meant to be just a means to an end i.e. to get me to Zanzibar and the Seychelles (and back) especially since my Tanzanian colleague had imprinted on me that “there’s nothing to see in Dar es Salaam”.
-Hence, I wasn’t expecting much.
+My journey to Dar es Salaam was meant to be just a means to an end, to enable my return journey to/from Zanzibar and the Seychelles.
+I had no real plan to tour the city especially, since my Tanzanian colleague had warned me that “there’s nothing to see in Dar es Salaam”.

 The journey to Zanzibar from Dar es Salaam was seamless.
 I arrived 7:55am at the Dar es Salaam International airport and was able to clear immigration, get my bags, clear customs and make it to the Local airport in time to make the 9am flight to Zanzibar.
 Within 20mins, the plane touched down at Zanzibar airport.

 The journey from Zanzibar back to Dar es Salaam on the other hand, wasn’t smooth sailing.
 We took the 12.30pm ferry from Zanzibar and whilst the wait to board the ferry and the first 15 minutes on the ferry was truly the VIP experience we paid for, the sea sickness that followed is a caution to all travellers to consider taking the plane for this transition (seriously!).
 The sea was beyond rough and for the first time in all my years on earth, I experienced sea sickness.
 My travel partner was equally sick but brave enough not to throw up.
 In fact, about half of those in the cabin were sick (just to emphasise how bad it was).

 We arrived at Dar es Salaam around 2:30pm and chaotic is the best way to describe the experience.
 From trying to get our luggage bags from the cage they had been stored in, to different “official taxi” guys